 Line 1, Columns 2-20.--Enter the number of recipients distributed by type of service.
 Report a recipient in more than one column if more than one type of service was provided.

-Section J. --Report the amounts of medical vendor payments by maintenance assistance status and basis of eligibility and by type of medical service for the recipients of institutional care services reported in section I. Unlike the recipient entries in section I, payment .
+j.
+Section J. --Report the amounts of medical vendor payments by maintenance assistance status and basis of eligibility and by type of medical service for the recipients of institutional care services reported in section I. Unlike the recipient entries in section I, payment entries are additive to the totals reported in each column and line.

 Rev. 89 2-145